SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/01-introduction-to-tree.md

 4 - AVL tree

 - A self-balancing binary search tree
-- Each node stores a value called a `balanced factor`, whose value is either -1, 0 or 1.
+- Each node stores a value called a `balanced factor`, whose value is either -1, 0, or 1.
 - `balanced factor` = (height of left subtree - height of right subtree) or (height of right subtree - height of left subtree)
-- The tree in figure 2 is AVL tree.
+- The tree in Figure 2 is AVL tree.
 - Example: The `balanced factor` for the node `A` = (height of left subtree {1} - height of right subtree {1}) = {0}.

 5 - B-tree
-- A special kind of self balancing tree, where the node can contain more than one key and can have more then two child.
+- A special kind of self-balancing tree, where the node can contain more than one key and can have more than two children.

 ## Projects